-- Island divided (since 1974) and tense relations with Turkey
+- Island divided (since 1974); strained relations with Turkey

 - Small domestic market, isolated, remote and outside the center of Europe

-- Poor economic diversification (tourism, property, finance) and limited foreign customer base, with the United Kingdom and Russia providing 36% and 24% of visitors (2016).
+- Poor economic diversification (tourism, real estate, finance) and limited foreign customer base (United Kingdom and Russia)

-- High levels of debt of all economic actors and dependent on external finance
+- High levels of debt among all economic actors; dependent on external financing

-- Huge banking sector, hyper-concentrated and burdened by non-performing loans
+- Massive and highly concentrated banking sector burdened by non-performing loans